Sztakler/sound-synthesizer/README.md

 should do the work.

 ### Important note
-I strongly recommend not playing any other sounds on your computer while using this synthesizer nor recording anything.
+I strongly recommend not playing any other sounds on your computer while using this synthesizer or recording anything.
 It may lead to some serious issues with sampling <i>(earrape warning)</i>.